Skip to Main Content

 Page Two

 The second page of your proposal should provide a detailed account of your anticipated use of the Ransom Center's collections.
 Describe the materials you will consult, their relevance to the project, and why these materials must be consulted on-site during the length of fellowship requested.
-In general, proposals must clearly convey the feasibility of a project, identify the required collections with detailed specificity (see next paragraph), and explain how the collections inform the larger project.
+In general, applicants must clearly convey the feasibility of completing the project, identify the required collections with detailed specificity (see next paragraph), and explain how the collections inform the larger cultural significance of the project.

 Using our finding aids, please include the specific containers, boxes and folders from the collections you plan to consult.
 If your selected materials are also represented in the Ransom Center's digital collections, be sure to explain why on-site review is necessary for your project.